-Based in Bristol, James has spent the past two years as OULS News Editor, and now takes his seat as Chair of the OULS.
-Additionally, James’ three years as a Bar Manager/Wedding Events Coordinator, 8 years as a Professional Poker Player, 2 years as working in Maritime Security and 1 year at his present Law Firm, have given him vital cross-discipline professional skills.
+Based in Wales, James has spent the past three years dedicated to the OULS, as News Reporter, News Editor, Chair and now Vice-Chair.
+Additionally, James’ three years as a Bar Manager/Wedding Events Coordinator, 8 years as a Professional Poker Player, 2 years working in Maritime Security, 2 years at a Law Firm and his current experience as a Financial Adviser specialising in Equity Release, has given him vital cross-discipline professional skills.
 James has also put his social skills to good use, by organising many social events across the UK – “just because we are non-campus based, it doesn’t mean we should miss out on the enjoyable student lifestyle”, he says.

 Mistress of the Moots: Jennifer Wharton

-Keen to remain involved in OULS mooting events, Jennifer now takes up the role of ‘Mistress of the Moots’, and looks forward to supporting OULS mooters through mooting events and competitions over the forthcoming year.
+Keen to remain involved in OULS mooting events, Jennifer took up the role of ‘Mistress of the Moots’ in 2017 and looks forward to continuing in the role for 2018, supporting OULS mooters through mooting events and competitions over the forthcoming year.
 She aims to increase participation in OULS events and encourage OULS members to take part in mooting.

 Outside of her studies she volunteers for her local Citizens Advice and a local animal rescue group and can often be found out leading lost pet searches around her local area.

 Based in Newton-Le-Willows (between Manchester and Liverpool – the birthplace of 80’s legend Rick Astley!)
 Dave is in his final year of the Bachelor of Laws (LLB), having begun in early 2016.
 In addition to studying, he applies his experience as a former police sergeant to his work as a consultant for a risk and reputation management company.
 As part of the OU’s Open Justice project he volunteers in the Manchester Personal Support Unit.